-- ☐ Select the Measure tool from the Dimension Tools palette. - ☐ Place the cursor in the drawing area at a location that will represent the starting point of the measuring line.
-Press the mouse button. - ☐ Drag away from the starting point.
-As you move the mouse, a temporary line will follow the mouse.
+- ☐ Select the Measure tool from the Dimension Tools palette. - Place the cursor in the drawing area at a location that will represent the starting point of the measuring line.
+Press the mouse button. - Drag away from the starting point.
+As you move the mouse, a temporary line or ruler will follow the mouse.

 The length and angle of the line will be displayed in the Show Location bar and Edit Window.
+The length will be displayed near the mouse.